Take a look at some initial diagnostic testing below.

 Urinalysis/microscopy, urine electrolytes

-Update your differential diagnosis before moving on to additional testing (choose 3)!
+Has your differential diagnosis changed?
+Choose your top 3 before moving on to additional testing!

 Post-infectious glomerulonephritis (PIGN)